Insurance companies know a lot about the people they insure. When they give you a quote, it’s based on a number of different factors.

 While a discount is never guaranteed, the letter of experience will prove what kind of policyholder you are and could result in savings on your premium at the next insurer.

 If you’re still looking around for a better rate, the Cover app can do all the work for you.
-We search more than 30 insurance companies to find the best rate for you and you’ll get a quote within minutes.
+We search more than 30 insurance companies to find the best rate for you.